CPC Best Plant Conservation Practices

 The great diversity of plants throughout the world helps define our sense of place and our cultural heritage.
 Plants have great economic value—providing food, shelter, medicine, and the basis of our livelihoods.

-If we are to curb plant extinction, there is an urgent need to involve more people in good conservation practice.
-Our updated CPC Best Practice Guidelines reflect updated knowledge about best scientific practice.
+If we are to curb plant extinction, there is an urgent need to involve more people in good plant conservation practice.
+Our updated CPC Best Practice Guidelines reflect updated knowledge about best scientific practices for conserving endangered plants.
 We wish to overcome barriers for botanical institutions seeking to expand their conservation programs by providing the most up-to-date methodology needed to engage in important plant conservation work.
-The intention of the CPC Rare Plant Academy is to provide an active channel of communication and learning for emerging and seasoned rare plant curators that can lead to widespread understanding and adoption of best practices, as well as discourse when gaps are identified or changes are needed.
+The intention of the CPC Rare Plant Academy is to provide an active channel of communication and learning for emerging and seasoned rare plant curators that can lead to widespread understanding and adoption of best practices, as well as discourse when plant conservation challenges are identified or changes are needed.
 Ultimately, we know that preventing plant extinction will require more institutions making high-quality rare plant conservation collections in support of species’ survival in the wild.

 CPC Rare Plant Academy offers all of us targets we strive to hit in our plant conservation practice.
 We welcome you to join the conversation and to contribute to the science and to the stories about how practice improves through experience.
 Please sign up for our online community and leverage our network of rare plant experts.